Comparison

 Is Radar open source like k9s?

-The core engine (Radar OSS) is Apache 2.0 — same license as k9s.
-The agent that connects to Radar is also Apache 2.0.
-The hosted control plane itself is proprietary SaaS; that's where the commercial line sits.
-We document the split honestly on our Open Source page.
+Radar OSS is Apache 2.0 - same license as k9s.
+The hosted Radar Cloud control plane is proprietary SaaS; that's where the commercial line sits.
+The split is documented at /open-source.

 Does k9s work with every cluster type?

-Yes — k9s talks to any Kubernetes API (EKS, GKE, AKS, on-prem, k3s, kind, minikube).
-Radar's agent works with all of these too, since it's also just a Kubernetes client.
+Yes - k9s talks to any Kubernetes API (EKS, GKE, AKS, on-prem, k3s, kind, minikube).
+Radar works with all of these too, since it's also just a Kubernetes client.

 Keep k9s.
-Add Radar for everything your team shares.
+Add Radar for what your team shares.

-Apache 2.0 OSS or hosted free for 3 clusters.
-Invite the whole team. k9s stays right where it is on your laptop.
+Apache 2.0 OSS or hosted Radar Cloud free for 3 clusters.

 Apache 2.0 OSS · Unlimited clusters self-hosted · Hosted free tier for up to 3 clusters